 A list value (or asking price), is the price a seller requests for their vehicle on a listing site.
 A sold value is what the car actually sold for.
 Typically, there is a difference between list and sold price.
-Therefore, if buyers and sellers enter a negotiation knowing the car’s Value Range average, they’re going in with a common starting point.
-Consider pairing that knowledge with a CARFAX Canada Vehicle History Report, so you can have a full understanding of the cars past and come to a mutually agreed upon price quicker.
+With the price found from the Value Range, you can see the average sell price of similar vehicles in your area.
+Consider pairing that knowledge with a CARFAX Canada Vehicle History Report, and with it comes the History-Based Value report, a more pin-pointed value that includes information from the vehicle’s history report.

 Do car values differ across Canada?